Fist of Unicorn

-Fist of Unicorn (麒麟掌; also known as The Unicorn Palm or Bruce Lee and I) is 1973 Hong Kong martial art movie, starring Unicorn Chan. Аction and fight scenes were directed and choreographed by Bruce Lee.
+Fist of Unicorn (麒麟掌; also known as The Unicorn Palm or Bruce Lee and I) is a 1973 Hong Kong martial art movie, starring Unicorn Chan. Аction and fight scenes were directed and choreographed by Bruce Lee.

 Plot

 Once upon a time, the rover whose name is Ah-Lung became friend with the young man called Tiger and Lung was invited by Tiger to join his family.
 When he arrived to Tiger's family's handyman he enjoyed his new life, however Tiger offended Wong who is short tempered son of a notorious gangster, Lung must protect himself from the gangsters.
 Later Lung and Tiger forced to join the young women who is pursued by Wong after Wong's gang killed her family at the acrobatic troupe.
 Ah-Lung shares his martial art knowledge with his new friends he met in order to defeat Wong and his thugs.